mbeddr/mps-platform-docs/src/doc/docs/aspects/migration.md

     ```
     {{ contribution_by('abstraktor') }}

-!!! question "How can you find all references to a specified root node and change these references, so they point to another root node?"
+!!! question "How can you find all references to a specified root node and change these references so they point to another root node?"

     Search through the methods in [RefactoringRuntime](http://127.0.0.1:63320/node?ref=528ff3b9-5fc4-40dd-931f-c6ce3650640e%2Fr%3Af69c3fa1-0e30-4980-84e2-190ae44e4c3d%28jetbrains.mps.lang.migration.runtime%2Fjetbrains.mps.lang.migration.runtime.base%29%2F4853505765036703346).